awkyu/portfolio/content/projects/MandelbrotSet.md

 # document: './Provisional Patent.pdf'
 tech:
   - Python
-showInProjects: false
+showInProjects: True
 ---

-Simple implementation to generate pictures from the Mandelbrot Set.
+Very simple implementation to generate pictures from the Mandelbrot Set.
 Further improvements could be done to parellelize computation using CUDA which would utilize the advantages of the GPU.